 I want to fly like an eagle…

-Let’s just pretend that I was not in the middle of planet exploring, and I wanted to sky rocket into the universe.
-So in every system, there is always a space station, some planets (sometime with moons).
+Let’s just pretend that I was not in the middle of the planet exploring, and I wanted to skyrocket into the universe.
+So in every system, there is always a space station, some planets (sometimes with moons).
 You can encounter two types of space ships – neutral (attacking those will taunt guardians to attack player) and hostile – sometimes, a player will get scanned and soon after that pirates will appear with the attempt to steal player cargo.
-Also an event can occur, during which pirates attack neutral ships – fending them off means additional reputation from the race that ‘owns’ current system and some nice reward as well.
+Also, an event can occur, during which pirates attack neutral ships – fending them off means additional reputation from the race that ‘owns’ the current system and some nice reward as well.
 There is also a lot of debris flying around in every system – blowing it up nets player some resources.

-So we have seen everything which was worth to see in our system, let’s get some warp cells and we can check another system!
-However first it must load during our warp travel.
+So we have seen everything which was worth seeing in our system, let’s get some warp cells and we can check another system!
+However, first it must load during our warp travel.
 So it loads.
 And loads.
 And then it loads a bit more before it is finally loaded.
 Probably system and planets are generating.
 However, it does not change the fact that it takes awfully long.
-Also, there is no way of ‘marking’ systems which we have had already visited on universe map.
+Also, there is no way of ‘marking’ systems that we have had already visited on the universe map.
 Therefore it is impossible to quickly go back to the planet we liked in past.